Gender of Nouns in Spanish Grammar

 animals el gatomale cat la gatafemale cat

-• Some word endings are invariable, in this case only the article changes to reflect masculine and feminine.
+Some noun endings are invariable; this means that they remain the same and only the article changes to reflect the noun’s gender.

 Examples: